 2. There are a number of '1s' out there than you are aware of

 There is a number of heterosexuals out there than what you are aware of.
 A little bit of gay in you isn't that bad, is it?
 9.5% women across the world are identified as most heterosexuals and 4.1% of men are identified as the same.

 3. They are more stable over the years than bisexuals

 Three different studies showed data that proved that people who are mostly heterosexual are more stable over years.
-They found that half of the people identified as mostly heterosexuals in adolescence continued to be the same as adults.
+They found that half of the people identified as most heterosexuals in adolescence continued to be the same as adults.

 4. These people had a consistent language to define their sexual orientation

 Mostly heterosexuals tend to use similar language while explaining how they feel about their sexuality.
-They made statements like, '85% heterosexual' and 'slightly homosexual without any romantic feelings for the same sex.'
+They made statements like '85% heterosexual' and 'slightly homosexual without any romantic feelings for the same sex.'